 ……..c) PAN card

-The user information is verified by the above mentioned means and he/she is grant permission to get into the airport.
+The user information is verified by the above-mentioned means and he/she is granted permission to get into the airport.

 8. For children not having Aadhaar card, their identity is verified by their parents’/guardians’ Aadhaar card.

 9. In case, all the above-mentioned means of identity verification fails, the person is not allowed entry into the airport.

 1. Push Notification (which contains an URL) is sent through Beacon.